dcfwight/catalog/README.md

 - Python3

 ## Installation
-1. Clone the repository to your local computer
+1. Clone the repository to your local computer.
-1. Install a virtual environment
+1. Install a virtual environment - e.g. `virtualenv venv`.
+1. Activate the virtual environment - e.g. `source venv/bin/activate`
-1. Load the required modules into your virtual environment using requirements.txt
+1. Load the required modules into your virtual environment using requirements.txt - e.g. `pip install -r requirements.txt`
-1. Set up the database with the command line script > python3 models.py
+1. Set up the database with the command line script `$ python3 models.py`
-1. Run the server with the command line script > python3 views.py
+1. Run the server with the command line script: `$ python3 views.py`
 1. The Flask server will now listen on port 5000.
 Open a browser and navigate to [http://localhost:5000](http://localhost:5000)